The Lavin Agency Speakers Bureau

 On stage, Lori is deeply relatable, disarmingly funny, and startlingly profound.
 She blends her clinical experience with real-world stories, fascinating research, and the latest cultural developments to lift the curtain on the mystery of our own lives.
 Opening up conversations about our emotional lives in a way that is both approachable and inspiring, Lori shifts our perspective and creates powerful change.
 Her talks help us to find meaning at work, have difficult—but necessary—conversations, and tap into our feelings as a guide to living the lives we want.

-In addition to her clinical practice, Lori is the idiosyncratic voice behind The Atlantic’s weekly “Dear Therapist” advice column, co-host of the popular Dear Therapists podcast produced by Katie Couric, and a regular contributor to The New York Times.
-She has written hundreds of articles related to psychology and culture, many of which have become viral sensations, and is a sought-after expert on media such as The Today Show, Good Morning America, The CBS Early Show, CNN, and NPR’s Fresh Air.
+In addition to her clinical practice, Lori is the idiosyncratic voice behind The New York Times‘s weekly “Ask the Therapist” column (and previously, The Atlantic’s weekly “Dear Therapist” advice column), co-host of the popular Dear Therapists podcast produced by Katie Couric, and a regular contributor to The New York Times.
+She has written hundreds of articles related to psychology and culture, many of which have become viral sensations, and is a sought-after expert appearing on The Today Show, The Daily Show, Oprah, Good Morning America, CBS Mornings, CNN, and NPR’s Fresh Air.
 To date, Lori has shared the stage with numerous emotional health advocates and thought leaders such as Katie Couric, Arianna Huffington, Esther Perel, Geena Davis, Jane Fonda, and Tara Westover.
 Lori is also a TED speaker, a member of the Advisory Council for Bring Change to Mind, and advisor to the Aspen Institute.

 Lori Gottlieb's event was one of the most successful—and talked-about programs of the season.
 She is a terrific speaker, and has that rare gift of being entertaining and brilliant.
 Her topics of interest and research are just one step ahead of the cultural conversation of the moment, and spur public discourse that is provocative and important.
 People turn out in droves for the opportunity to hear her.